Stockmann's disclosure policy

 Rumours, market assessments and leaks

-Stockmann does not comment on rumours circulating on the markets, share price performance, the actions of competitors or customers, or analysts' forecasts, unless this is necessary in order to rectify information that is obviously incorrect.
-If, however, information that has a material impact on Stockmann's share price is prematurely leaked to the public, the company will publish a stock exchange release on the matter.
+Stockmann does not comment on rumours circulating on the markets, share price performance, the actions of competitors, or analysts' forecasts, unless this is necessary in order to rectify information that is obviously incorrect.
+If, however, inside information, or other information that has a material impact on Stockmann's share price is prematurely leaked to the public, the company will publish a stock exchange release on the matter.

 Contacts with investors, analysts and the media

 On its website Stockmann publishes a list of the analysts that, according to the information received by the company, monitor Stockmann's performance on their own initiative.
-Stockmann does not publish or distribute assessments regarding the company made by outsiders, such as reviews, consensus reports or newspaper articles.
+Stockmann does not publish or distribute assessments regarding the company made by outsiders, such as reviews or consensus reports.

 Stockmann aims to promptly respond to questions from investors, analysts and the media.